openwfm/wrf-sfire-docs/docs/updates.md

 * Please continue to run jobs, just know that they may be interrupted for maintenance.
 The downtime of individual nodes will be kept to a minimum possible.
 Individual nodes will be put in drain state few hours in advance of power off so that no new jobs can start there.

+### 2022/07/28

+* In preparation for maintenance on 7/29, nodes math-alderaan-c[13-32] are draining.
+The nodes will be resumed one by one as soon as possible.

+* Thermal management was modified temporarily so that it does not resume suspended nodes (and jobs on them) automatically.
+Since the ambient temperature is low enough for nothing to get suspended, this is not expected to make a difference

 ### 2022/07/27

 * Reconfiguration of slurm to recognize GPUs as a resource in progress.
 Please let me know should you see any unusual behavior.